looker/hackernews/01_intro.md

   column_limit: 50
 </look>

 It looks like an author **cwan** has had the most posts that have made it to the front page.
 To see what **cwan** posts about, we just click on his story count.
-Let's look at it by score.
+All looker counts drill into the detail behind them.
+Let's look at **cwan**'s posts.

 <look height="300">
   type: table